“This is fantastic!” the man said, adjusting his monocle. “I’ve never seen Tchaikovsky’s masterpiece before.”

 “What is it, darling?”

 “I’m sorry, I think I should’ve been clearer.
-This isn’t a showing of The Nutcracker—it’s the Nutcracker!” the woman said.
+This isn’t a showing of The Nutcracker—but rather the Nutcracker!” the woman said.

 “That’s somewhat disappointing.
 No wonder we have front-row seats.
 Is this some sort of…different version?”